Before You Buy Another AI Tool, Answer These 12 Questions

 10. How does your team really feel about AI?

-- “I’ve been using it, it helps a lot with X” → curiosity / early adopters
+- “I’ve been using it, it helps a lot with X” → curiosity and early adopters

 - “This is going to take my job” → fear